 6. Never stop experimenting

 YouTube live streaming may be a fundamentally unique form of content, but it shares one thing in common with every other facet of your marketing strategy: It won’t work unless you’re diligent about A/B testing.
 If you want to improve the quality of your content—and the size of your audience—it’s imperative that you never stop experimenting.

 The day of the week that you go live.
 The time of day that you go live.
 The ways in which you encourage your viewers to participate.
 The types of live streams you produce.
 The topics you address.
 The length of your live streams.
 The channels you use to promote your live streams.

 This is just a small sample of the many variables you can test in order to make your YouTube live streams as successful as possible.
 Experimentation is an essential part of any type of marketing, but this is an area in which you should be particularly open-minded.
 Live streaming is a terrific way to engage your audience and build brand affinity, but it’s not directly tied to your revenue.
 I say this not to diminish the value of live streaming, but instead to illustrate the degree of freedom you have to try new things.

-Get out of your comfort zone.
+Now that you know how to go live on YouTube, it's time to get out of your comfort zone.
 Run with unusual ideas.
 Try something that nobody else is doing.